JGuetschow/UNFCCC_non-AnnexI_data/README.md

 ## Contributing
 The idea behind this data package is that several people contribute to extracting the data from pdf files such that for each user the work is less than for individual data reading and in the same time data quality improves through institutionalized data checking.
-You can contribute in defferent ways.
+You can contribute in different ways.

 ### Check and propose submissions
-The easiest way to contribute to the repository is via anlysis of submissions for data coverage.
+The easiest way to contribute to the repository is via analysis of submissions for data coverage.
 Before selecting a submission for analysis check that it is not yet listed as analyzed in the submission overview issues.

 ### Organize machine readable data
 We usually read the data from the pdf submissions.
 However, the authors of the submission of course have the data in machine readable format.
 It's of great help for the data reading process if the data is available in machine readable format as it minimizes errors and is just much less work compared to pdf reading.
 So if you have good connections to authors of country submissions or the underlying data asking them to publish the data would be of great help.
-Publishing the dat is the optimal solution as it allows us to integrate it in this dataset.
+Publishing the data is the optimal solution as it allows us to integrate it in this dataset.
 If you can obtain the data unofficially it still helps as it would allow for easy checking of results read from pdfs.
 Datasets created from machine readable data not publicly available can be added to the *legacy\_data* folder.

 ### Read data
 Read data from pdfs (or machine readable format) in a reproducable way.
 We read data using tools like [camelot](https://github.com/atlanhq/camelot).
 This enables a reproducable reading process where all parameters needed (page numbers, table boundaries etc) are defined in a script that reads the data from pdf and saves it in the PRIMAP2 interchange and native format.
 If you want to contribute through data reading, check out the country pages in the discussion section and the issues already created for submission selected for reading.
 If you start data reading for a submission please leave comment in the corresponding issue and issign the issue to yourself.
 If there is no issue for the submission, please add it using the template (TODO create issue template).
 When reading the data, please consider the data requirements when reading the data.